Euro up but ECB uncertainty, U.S. deficit debate weigh

 The 12-member "Super Committee" in Congress has until midnight on Wednesday to strike a deal that would save at least $1.2 trillion over 10 years.

-Currency speculators raised their bets in favour of the U.S. dollar in the latest week to their largest in a month, according to data from the Commodity Futures Trading Commission released on Friday.
+Currency speculators raised their bets in favor of the U.S. dollar in the latest week to their largest in a month, according to data from the Commodity Futures Trading Commission released on Friday.

 "What is surprising is how little the USD has gained over the last few months, not how much it has gained," said Steven Englander, global head of currency research at CitiFX, a division of Citigroup, in New York.